Hertizch/RadarrSharp/README.md

 # RadarrSharp
 C# [Radarr](https://radarr.video/) API wrapper.
 Still in a beta phase so all methods and properties are subject to change.
-Some methods are yet to be implemented.
+Some methods are yet to be implemented, and others may not even work.

 ## Compatibility
 Written as a .NET Standard library, so should be compatible with .NET framework, .NET core and Xamarin.